umbrellait-maksim-baevskiy/all-in-one-seo-pack/CONTRIBUTING.md

 - We used to use **rebasing** in the past – you can still see that in commits before April 2015 – but left it in favor of merging which is much more natural on GitHub.
 Plus, rebases [have their own issues](http://geekblog.oneandoneis2.org/index.php/2013/04/30/please-stay-away-from-rebase).
 - **Issues vs. pull requests**: most of the new improvements and features start as issues as they are quick to create and don't require a Git branch.
 Then there's usually a single PR against the issue (sometimes more but that's relatively rare).
 However, issues and pull requests are almost the same thing on GitHub and it's not a problem to start something (possibly simpler) directly as a PR.

-### License

-VersionPress is licensed under [GNU General Public License v3](http://www.gnu.org/licenses/gpl-3.0.txt).
-By contributing, you agree that your contributions will also be licensed under the same license.

 ### Style guides